 Heartwell/Carriage Crest Homecare will not allow any form of retaliation against employees who have requested an accommodation, for whom Heartwell/Carriage Crest Homecare has notice may require such an accommodation, or who otherwise engage in the interactive dialogue process.

-Employees with questions regarding this policy should contact the Head of Human Resources and/or the CFO.
+Employees with questions regarding this policy should contact the employee's supervisor and/or the employee's supervisor.

 1-3.
 Equal Employment Opportunity